carmengg/carmengg/README.md

 🌎 Developing reproducible analytical workflows and end-to-end machine learning pipelines to evaluate ecosystem health.
 Currently I'm working on aerial image analysis using the Python geospatial ecosystem and <a href=https://planetarycomputer.microsoft.com> Microsoft's Planetary Computer</a>.

-🤓 Contributing to tutorials for scalable and computationally reproducible approaches to geospatial analysis.
+🤓 Contributing to tutorials for scalable and computationally reproducible approaches to environmental data analysis.

 <br>